Back

 Here is what you need to remember when you integrate advertisements into your mobile app.

 1. Which ads network to use.
 To integrate ads into a mobile app, you can use IronSource, AdMob, Adcolony, and other networks.
-Here you need to note that an advertisers’ list and rate of return may crucially differ.
+Here, you need to note that an advertiser’s list and rate of return may crucially differ.
 This is why some apps working in various regions often switch to several networks.

 2. When you integrate ads, walk by a golden rule: advertisements abuse is a dead-end road.
 So, don’t roll one video after another: such an approach will just annoy a user.

 3. Mobile traffic growth allows making a good profit from in-app advertisements.
 To succeed, you need to determine your target audience and set the ads campaign correctly.
-Don’t forget about the budget, too: product promotion often costs no less than mobile app development services.
+Don’t forget about the budget, too.
+Product promotion often costs no less than mobile app development services.

 At Purrweb, we believe that the best monetization model is a subscription.
-Such an approach allows keeping the app’s visual side neat and clean.
+Such an approach allows for keeping the app’s visual side neat and clean.
 Still, ads integration is also a good way to make money for a publisher.

 Want to integrate ads into your app?
-Contact us and we will help you with integration.
+Contact us, and we will help you with integration.

 How useful was this post?